joewalker/gcli/docs/index.md

 ### Accessibility

 The command line uses TAB as a method of completing current input, this prevents use of TAB for keyboard navigation.
-Alternatives to using TAB to move to the next field are: ALT+TAB, CTRL+TAB, META+TAB or F6.
-Support for these combinations varies between OS/browser combinations.
-Please raise a bug if you find a combination in which this does not work.
+Instead of using TAB to move to the next field you can use F6.
+In addition to F6, ALT+TAB, CTRL+TAB, META+TAB make an attempt to move the focus on.
+How well this works depends on your OS/browser combination.

 ## Design Goals